 What You’ll Do:

-- Cook your grain according to package directions, I use stock instead of water and I always put some butter in the pot.
+- Cook your grain according to package directions, I use stock instead of water and I always put some butter or oil in the pot.
 You don’t have to but it will be delicious if you do.

 - Coat the chicken in olive oil, salt and the pepper.
 Cook it at 400 degrees until internal temperature reaches whatever temperature won’t get us sued (165 degrees).
 If you are cooking it on the stovetop in a skillet, chop up the raw chicken then add oil and salt and pepper then cook in the pan until internal temperature reaches whatever temperature won’t get us sued (165 degrees).